 Learn these tips to prioritize better: How to Prioritize Right in 10 Minutes and Work 10X Faster

-Beware the temptation to double-book yourself—some activities truly can be combined, like a run with talking to a friend, but some can’t.
+Beware the temptation to double-book yourself—some activities truly can be combined, like a run while talking to a friend, but some can’t.
 Don’t trick yourself into thinking you can both write and catch up on Netflix simultaneously.

-Without healthy habits, it’s going to be even more challenging to reach your goal.
+Without healthy habits, it’s going to be even more challenging to reach your goal, even if you have an action plan.
 You could hit the gym five days a week, but if you’re grabbing burgers for lunch every day, you’re undoing all your hard work.
-You’d want to replace that fast food with a more nutritious meal to meet your weight loss goal.

 You may think you’ve spent a lot of time creating lists.
-Not only do they help make your goals a reality, but lists also keep your action plan organized, create a sense of urgency, and give you the opportunity to track your progress.
-Because lists provide structure, they reduce anxiety — you know exactly what to do and when it needs to be done.
+Not only do they help make your goals a reality, but lists also keep your action plan organized, create urgency, and help track your progress.
+Because lists provide structure, they reduce anxiety by showing you completed tasks.

 If you aren’t where you’d hoped to be, you may need to alter your action plan.
 Rework it so you’re able to reach the goal you’ve set.